CIPS

 Outcomes & Reflections

 The project was a lesson in resilient leadership.
 By stepping in to bridge the gap between researchers and designers, I was able to streamline a cluttered process and deliver a premium product on time.
 We turned a potential "data dump" into a tangible, high-end resource that felt like a premium editorial piece rather than a technical manual.
+This experience reinforced a belief that the difference between a design project overrunning and delivering on time is rarely craft but rather the quality of the systems and programme architecture around it.
+Clear decision rights, structured approval cycles, and a direct escalation path between design and client are as much a design output as the pages themselves.

 Let’s talk